 Also, premiums can vary over 100% between insurance companies for the exact same benefits.
 Matt will make sure you find the right plan at the best value.

 Unlike other forms of insurance where you may benefit from changing insurers from one year to another, generally, you buy long-term care insurance only once.
 This is because premiums are based on the AGE and HEALTH you are at the time of your application—so it rarely pays to switch companies.
 That's why it's essential to ask your insurance professional if they can compare coverage from different insurers from the start.

 There are several policy features (riders) that can be added (at extra cost) to a policy.
 Some of these riders to consider include inflation options and shared benefit options for spouses/partners.

-Many states have partnership plans which provide additional dollar-for-dollar asset protection or "asset disregard”.
-Specific states have different requirements for inflation options for a policy to be considered a partnership plan.
+Many states have partnership policies that provide additional dollar-for-dollar asset protection or "asset disregard."
+Some states have different requirements for inflation options for a policy to be considered a partnership plan.

-Single premium asset based or so-called "hybrid" policies (life insurance with riders for long-term care) may have the same premium, but the benefit levels will differ.
-Underwriting will also differ from company to company.
-Some companies offer annuity based policies with riders for long-term care as well.
+Single premium asset-based or so-called "hybrid" policies (life insurance with riders for long-term care) may have the same premium, but the benefit levels will differ.
+Underwriting will also vary from company to company.
+Some companies offer annuity-based policies with riders for long-term care as well.
 These generally will have less conservative underwriting.